mastro993/verificaC19-flutter/README.md

 ## TODOs

-- [ ] Add the ability to retrieve/validate a Certificate from image
+- [ ] Add the ability to retrieve/validate a Certificate from an image file
-- [ ] Add the ability to custom data providers other than the Italian one (https://get.dgc.gov.it/v1/dgc)
+- [ ] Add the ability to implement rules providers from other countries